Microsoft's Mobile OpenJDK Distribution

 If you’d like to move to the improved experience sooner, builds of the Microsoft Mobile OpenJDK distribution are available for you to test on both Windows and Mac.
 The setup process is described below, and you can revert back to the Oracle JDK at any time.

 The mobile OpenJDK distribution is automatically installed for you if you select the Android SDK packages in the Visual Studio installer on Windows.
-It will be included in the update to 15.9 for users who have the Android SDK selected.

 If you encounter issues with the setup on Mac or Windows, you can take the following steps for manual setup:

 Check if OpenJDK is installed on the machine in the correct location:

 - Windows – C:\Program Files\Android\jdk\microsoft_dist_openjdk_1.8.0.x